 Website (Japanese only) | Google Maps

-Ankake Spaghetti isn’t the only pasta dish in town.
-It’s got some competition in the form of Teppan Naplitan, a spaghetti dish served on a piping hot plate called a Teppan Zara that’ll keep your pasta hot from start to finish.
-Typical toppings include: paprika, onions, small sausages, mushrooms and peas with beaten egg poured on top.
+Ankake Spaghetti isn’t the only pasta dish that’s considered Nagoya Meshi!
+It’s got some competition in the form of Teppan Napolitan, a spaghetti dish served on a piping hot plate called a teppan zara that’ll keep your pasta piping hot from start to finish.
+Typical toppings include paprika, onions, sausages, mushrooms and peas, with a beaten egg poured on top.

-One of the shops that claim to be the inventor of Teppan Napolitan is Cafe Yuki.
+Of the many shops that claim to be the inventor of Teppan Napolitan, a notable one is Cafe Yuki.
 Their secret for a delicious Napolitan?
-Ketchup, ketchup, and when you think you added enough, add a little bit more ketchup.
+Ketchup, ketchup, and when you think you added enough, add a little bit more ketchup!
+Italians will be horrified, sure.
+But it’s seriously good.
+Don’t knock it til you try it!

 Cafe Yuki (喫茶 ユキ)